felix-seifert/Sanifill/README.md

 hand sanitiser containers.
 Sanifill does so by reading the filling of liquid containers through sensors which are then published to a Kafka topic.
 From this topic, several consumers can read the sensor data and perform their analytics.

-Sanifill uses sensors which integrated in the existing environment and therefore, adapt to the user.
+Sanifill uses sensors which are integrated in the existing environment and therefore, adapt to the user.
 The system's user, a cleaner or someone else responsible for refilling the liquid containers, benefits from the information the system provides while the end-user of the sanitary facilities does not directly realise the existence of Sanifill or the system's sensors.
 As these sensors sense their environment, the filling of their monitored liquidity container, the system is context-aware and, as opposed to sampling methods, listens to events.